 - Does is consume every aspect of your life and you must have it every day?
 Does pornography help you cope with the stress of military life -- training, deployments, reintegration, financial stress and other life issues?

-- Do you feel detached from reality and more attached with what you are viewing?
+- Do you feel detached from reality and more attached to what you are viewing?

 - Has pornography caused problems at work, or interfered with hobbies or family time?
 Are you facing UCMJ actions or pending discharge from the military because of porn?